- What is Sirens?

 How much does it cost to attend Sirens?

-Sirens is sold out for 2017, though we still have Sirens Shuttle tickets available for those who already have a registration.
+Sirens is sold out for 2017.
 Occasionally, an attendee may offer their registration for sale; we will post any information that we have on available registrations on our Twitter account.

 What does my registration include?